 This is the fourth device invented by doctors in The Queen Elizabeth Hospital’s Critical Care Unit to improve patient safety and will be manufactured after medical device development company, Medovate, has secured the exclusive rights.

-Dr Mariyaselvam said: “We want to save patients from coming to harm but we also want to help doctors and nurses to their jobs in a safe and efficient way.
+Dr Mariyaselvam said: “We want to save patients from coming to harm but we also want to help doctors and nurses to do their jobs in a safe and efficient way.
 It is very exciting that our idea is going to become a reality.”

-Consultant Dr Young said: “This is a relatively rare error to make and following a number of incidents in hospitals from across the country, we wanted to engineer a solution to prevent this from happening.
+Consultant Dr Young said: “This is a relatively rare error to make and following a number of incidents in hospitals across the country, we wanted to engineer a solution to prevent this from happening.

 “What we have done is put into place a simple procedure that gives the clinician a big warning when they are about to make that mistake.”

 Arterial lines are routinely used to monitor blood pressure and obtain samples for blood gas analysis.